jacebenson/cedar/docs/versioned_docs/version-2.0/services.md

 └───────────┘      └───────────┘
 ```

 Finally, Services can also be called from [serverless functions](serverless-functions.md).
 Confusingly, these are also called "functions", but are meant to be run in a serverless environment where the code only exists long enough to complete a task and is then shut down.
-Redwood loves serverless functions.
+Cedar loves serverless functions.
 In fact, your GraphQL endpoint is, itself, a serverless function!
-In Redwood, these go in `api/src/functions`.
+In Cedar, these go in `api/src/functions`.
 Serverless functions can make use of Services, rather than duplicating business logic inside of themselves.
 In our bank transfer example, a third party service could initiate a webhook call to one of our serverless functions saying that Alice just got paid.
 Our (serverless) function can then call our (Service) function to make the transfer from the third party to Alice.

 ```
 ┌───────────────────────┐      ┌───────────┐